dpomykala/narvi-task/README.md

 merged together.
 - We can scale the number of microservices depending on the load.
 - If the size of input data is very large, we probably shouldn't store it in a database.
-We could store e.g. a path to a file with input data.
+We could store e.g. a path to a file containing input data.